-Listed below are frequently asked questions that will provide more in depth information regarding the various tests and procedures associated with colorectal cancer screening.
-Click on a question to see the answer.
+Below is more in-depth information regarding the various tests and procedures associated with colorectal cancer screening.

 Click on the links below to view our detailed preparation instructions which vary slightly depending on what part of the day you are scheduled for your colonscopy.